 There was the requisite touch-up needed around the cockpit sills.
 I sanded back the paint with 1200 grit sandpaper to get a nice, smooth, transition.
 Then what I didn’t want painted was masked and the flat black was put down:

 With the sills touched up, I did the same for the edges of both canopies.
-With that done, I attached the roll-up window shades that are attached at the base of both rear canopy windows:
+With that done, I used white glue to attach the roll-up window shades that are attached at the base of both rear canopy windows:

 Before permanently attaching the canopies, I wanted to attend to the front landing gear doors.
-I started that with the rearmost:
+I started that with the rearmost (also note how much flatter the near tire is than the further tire is…that was was necessary to get both tires to touch the surface):

 And continued with both side doors: